HEnquist/camilladsp/README.md

 The fader should then be set to one of the Aux faders, and the external volume control should update this fader when the volume setting changes.
 A special websocket command is provided for this, see the [websocket command documentation](websocket.md).
+If the external volume control is placed after CamillaDSP in the audio chain, then the boost applied at high and low frequencies may cause clipping.
+To avoid this, set `attenuate_mid` to `true`.
+That makes the loudness filter attenuate the midband instead of boosting the extremes.

 The method is the same as the one implemented by the [RME ADI-2 DAC FS](https://www.rme-audio.de/adi-2-dac.html).
 The loudness correction is done as shelving filters that boost the high (above 3500 Hz) and low (below 70 Hz) frequencies.